hyperdashio/hyperdash-sdk-py/README.md

 # Hyperdash Python SDK

-[Hyperdash](https://hyperdash.io) is a machine learning monitoring library, written in Python and capable of running alongside Tensorflow, Scikit-Learn, and other modelling libraries.
-Hyperdash provides visualizations similar to Tensorboard.
+[Hyperdash](https://hyperdash.io) is a machine learning monitoring library capable of running alongside Tensorflow, Scikit-Learn, and other modelling libraries.
 It was developed with a focus on enabling fast knowledge gain.

-Use Hyperdash if you need model monitoring that:
+Use Hyperdash if you're looking for cloud-based model monitoring that:

-* Is fast and easy-to-use in scripts and Jupyter.
+* Is fast and easy-to-use with scripts and Jupyter.
 * Tracks your hyperparameters across different model experiments.
 * Graphs performance metrics (loss, reward, etc.) in real-time.
+* Can be viewed remotely on [__web__](https://hyperdash.io/dashboard), [__iOS__](https://itunes.apple.com/us/app/hyperdash-machine-learning-monitoring/id1257582233), and [__Android__](https://play.google.com/store/apps/details?id=com.hyperdash) without self-hosting (e.g. Tensorboard).
 * Saves your experiment's print output (standard out / error) as a local log file.
 * Notifies you when a long-running experiment has finished.
-* Can be viewed remotely on [__web__](https://hyperdash.io/dashboard), [__iOS__](https://itunes.apple.com/us/app/hyperdash-machine-learning-monitoring/id1257582233), and/or [__Android__](https://play.google.com/store/apps/details?id=com.hyperdash).

 Hyperdash is compatible with: **Python 2.7-3.6**